AleDeP10/TodoList/backend-csharp/README.md

 ## 🧩 Features

-- ✅ Create, update, delete tasks and users
+- ✍️ Create, update, delete tasks and users
 - 🔍 Filter tasks and users by multiple criteria
-- 👥 Assign tasks to users
+- 🤝 Assign tasks to users
-- 🧠 Entity Framework with PostgreSQL
+- 🗄️ Entity Framework with PostgreSQL
-- 🔐 HTTPS support with dev certificate
 - 🧪 Tested on .NET 8.0

 ## Tech Stack